 Procedures will be more detailed than processes, providing specifics around the sequence of tasks or activities that make up a process.
 In addition, procedures will be explicit on WHO (Departments, Functions, Job Titles), does WHAT (Task), and WHEN they do it.

 The most detailed document in the series is the Work Instruction.
 This is arguably where the rubber meets the road, particularly in this manufacturing focused use case.
 Work instructions provide the finest granularity of HOW to perform every task, typically deployed in a step by step fashion to the shop floor.
-Work instruction are distinct in their ability to directly impact, for better or worse, final product delivered to your customers.
-This customer impact is unique to work instructions, mainly because processes and procedures likely have more internal and strategic consequences.
+Work instructions are distinct in their ability to directly impact, for better or worse, final product delivered to your customers.
+This customer impact is unique to work Instructions, mainly because processes and procedures likely have more internal and strategic consequences.

 Work Instruction Implementation

-It goes without saying that implementing work instructions in a way that does not follow these guidelines, will fail to recognize these benefits.
+It goes without saying that implementing work instructions in a way that does not follow these guidelines will fail to recognize these benefits.
 You’ll likely notice a theme in the benefits listed in the table above.
 Work instructions done well are simply easier when it comes to doing everything.
-From creation to management and deployment to accessibility, defining and prioritizing work instructions in your organization’s documentation hierarchy is critical and will provide value, and ROI to your shop floor and customers.
+From creation to management and deployment to accessibility, defining and prioritizing work instructions in your organization’s documentation hierarchy is critical and will provide value and ROI to your shop floor and customers.

 Written by Shannon Bennett